Sivabalusu/Registration-Page/README.md

 # Registration-Page
 Sample registration page using HTML5 and CSS.
-Form validation done with Jquery register.html is home page
+Form validation done with Jquery. register.html is home page